JGarnica22/PSlab/Dorothea/README.md

 For the script you will need the following input files: <br/>
   1. rlog normalized counts and differential expression data file from RNAseq analysis. <br/>
-  2. Regulon for the species of the sample (human or mouse) as Rdata.
+  2. Regulon for the species of the sample (human or mouse) as _.rdata_.
 You can download it from this repository in data folder. <br/>

 To do the analysis follow these steps: <br/>
   1. Open R script